Wednesday, 12 August 2009

 Finally, the word "member" ends up emphasizing who belongs and who doesn't.
 As a result, too many of our churches have become a fortress from the world rather than "salt and light" in the world.

-We have a different approach at Mosaic.
+Mosaic.
 Anyone can be a part of our community no matter where they are in their spiritual journey.
 People are allowed to belong before they believe.
 It has been a beautiful experience to see people from diverse ethnic, socioeconomic, and spiritual backgrounds come together to discover that God loves us and that His name is Jesus.

 While we have a wide open front door, the path to join our volunteer staff—the team that oversees the lives of others—is very narrow.
 The women and men serving as part of our volunteer staff have been mentored through "Life in Christ," participated in a seminar about our particular calling as a community, and commissioned to be missionaries, pastors, and mentors in our city.
 We anoint them with oil and commission them in the same gatherings where we commission our overseas workers.